Bixkitts/relic-mercs-game/README.md

 - git submodule update --init --recursive
 - mkdir build
 - cd build
 - cmake -DCMAKE_BUILD_TYPE=Release ..
+OR cmake -DCMAKE_BUILD_TYPE=Debug ..
 - cmake --build .
 ### Running The Server:
-- Make sure the example "server.conf" exists in the same directory as the "relicServer" binary
+- Run the server with: ./relicServer.
+You need permissions for https/port 443 (I do sudo).
-- Configure the settings in "server.conf"
+- Connect with client the browser to the https://SERVER_IP/game
-- Run the server with: ./relicServer
+### Running Frontend Test Server
-- Connect with client
+There's also a node server for frontend testing in the test-clients folder, if you're so inclined.
 ## Code Organisation
 The game server is written in C, and resides in the "source" directory and depends on the libraries in the "dependencies" directory.

-The client is written in Javascript and will reside in the "test-client" directory.
+The client is written in Javascript+WebGL and will reside in the "test-client/website" directory.